Variables and State

 Activity

-A live feed of recent state changes across the entire system.
+A live feed of recent state changes across the entire system (up to 500 entries).
 Each entry shows the timestamp, key, old and new values, and the source of the change (device, macro, script, UI, API).
-Use the filter buttons to narrow by namespace.
+Use the filter buttons to narrow by namespace, or type a specific variable or device key in the search box to filter to just that key.

 See Also